Bereavement Leave by State — Guide for 2025

 - When a family member is seriously ill or injured,

-- To attend an urgent family matter,
+- To attend to an urgent family matter,

 - To care for a family member after an emergency such as crime, fire, flood, etc.